 For those who want to go solo, here are the works:

 By land and local boat

 Ride a Victory Liner bus going to Iba, the Zambales capital.
 Get off at San Antonio.
 Mention your drop-off point when you buy your tickets, so you won’t pay full fare.
 Travel time is around three to four hours.
 Take a tricycle to Pundaquit for PHP 80 (USD 1.65).
 Rent a boat going to Capones Island.

-Boat rates vary considerably (PHP 1,000 to 1,500 [USD 20 to 30] per round trip) depending on the number of passengers and islands you want to visit.
+Boat rates vary considerably (PHP 1,000 to 1,500 [USD 20 to 30] per round trip) depending on the number of passengers and how many islands you want to visit.
 So if you’re not in a tour group, choose carefully.
-Capacities vary too, so some small boat operators charge as low as PHP 700 (USD 14).
+Capacities vary, too.
+Some small boat operators charge as low as PHP 700 (USD 14).

 Charter an aircraft to International Subic Airport, Castillejos Airstrip, or Iba Local Airport.
 Then take a bus to San Antonio.

 Have you been to this island or its neighbors?
-Once you visit, don't forget to say it with Versachalk!
+Once you visit, don't forget to share your memories with Versachalk!
 We would love to learn about your adventures there.
 Post these in the comment box below.